GrandinLuc-zz/ESILV_TC/README.md

 # ESILV_TC
 This project is a desktop application made for the management of a tennis club.
-I used C# and WPF to build this application.
+I used the C# framework WPF to build this application.

 # Landing page
 <img src="Screenshots/Accueil.png"